-Clerkship faculty will observe at least one history and physical examination clinical encounter by the student.
+Clerkship faculty will observe at least one (1) history and physical examination clinical encounter by the student.
 It is the student's responsibility to make sure this observation occurs.

-• Document completion as an Educational Activity in ETS by selecting "[FMSI] Faculty Observed H&P completion" in the drop-down menu.
+Document at least one (1) faculty observed H&P exam as an Educational Activity in ETS by selecting "[FMSI] Faculty observed H&P exam" in the drop-down menu.

-This will be evaluated by the clerkship faculty and the Clerkship Director and may require brief documentation of the activity.
+This will be evaluated by the clerkship faculty and/or Clerkship Director and may require brief documentation.